julowe/st-johns/README.md

 [Cologne Digital Sanskrit Dictionaries Site](https://www.sanskrit-lexicon.uni-koeln.de/).
 But this can be a bit clunky on a phone.

-I found a number of dictionaries availabe at [indic-dict/stardict-sanskrit](https://github.com/indic-dict/stardict-sanskrit), but I found the instructions a bit confusing.
+I found a number of dictionaries available at [indic-dict/stardict-sanskrit](https://github.com/indic-dict/stardict-sanskrit), but I found the instructions a bit confusing.